Preston and Wyre Joint Railway: Origins

 The North Union Railway opened a line from Parkside on the Liverpool and Manchester Railway to Preston on 31 October 1838.
 Before that, a local line had been authorised to connect agricultural districts in the Fylde to a sea harbour in the north-west and the Lancaster Canal at the eastern end.
 The Fylde, north of the Ribble estuary and straddling the River Wyre, had agricultural land with rich potential, but the roads were poor and there was no harbour for shipping.

-Peter Hesketh succeeded to the Rossall Hall estate in 1824 and in 1831 acquired Royal authorisation to add Fleetwood to his name.
+Peter Hesketh succeeded to the Rossall Hall estate in 1824 and in 1831 acquired royal authorisation to add Fleetwood to his name.
 He saw that the estate could be developed if a railway connection could be made to Preston and a harbour created in the sheltered estuary of the River Wyre.
 The harbour became Fleetwood, although at the time there was no settlement.

-On 3 July 1835 an Act was passed authorising the Preston and Wyre Railway and Harbour Company with authorised capital of £130,000.
-Another Act of 5 May 1837 authorised a connection to the Lancaster and Preston Junction Railway which was authorised on the same day.
+On 3 July 1835 an act of Parliament, the Preston and Wyre Railway and Harbour Act 1835 (5 & 6 Will.
+4 c. lviii) was passed authorising the Preston and Wyre Railway and Harbour Company with authorised capital of £130,000.
+Another act of Parliament, the Preston and Wyre Railway and Harbour Act 1837 (7 Will.
+4 & 1 Vict. c. xxviii) of 5 May 1837 authorised a connection to the Lancaster and Preston Junction Railway which was authorised on the same day.
 Also authorised was access to the North Union Railway's station at Preston.
 A dock was considered to be essential and the company was authorised to construct docks at Fleetwood with capital of £100,000.
 The Preston and Wyre Dock Company constructed the dock and the two companies were combined on 1 July 1839, forming the Preston and Wyre Railway, Harbour and Dock Company.
 Peter Hesketh Fleetwood founded the town of Fleetwood in 1836.